tpage99/trpage-dev-portfolio/posts/how-to-make-my-shopify-site-faster.md

 Most of us think of our PageSpeed score as the grade for our store.
 But, that's definitely not the case.
 Scores in the 30's and 40's are pretty decent scores for sites hosted on Shopify and you'll often see passing Core Web Vitals in that metric.
 Also, check out some of the most profitable shopify stores like [GymShark](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.gymshark.com%2F), [Chubbies](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.chubbiesshorts.com%2F), or [Allbirds](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.allbirds.com%2F).
 Unless they've done some work since this post was written, none of their scores crack 30.

 If your store is making you money, congrats!
 You've got at a bare minimum a passing grade.
 Are there probably opportunities to improve?
 Sure.
 Just like anything else.
 But just remember, the sky isn't falling, nothing is on fire, and you're not failing just because you've got a "low" score.

+## Probably Not a Deal-Breaker, but Can Be a Difference-Maker

 Consider implementing these practices to improve your store, but keep doing what is working well for your store now and you'll be just fine.
 Web developers can build stores with 100's all day long - it doesn't mean they will sell!
 So keep doing what you do best, but don't sweat PageSpeed.